 I’ve always been interested in problem-solving, especially when I can improve someone’s day-to-day life.
 During my senior year at Northwestern University studying biomedical engineering, I realized my interests extended beyond biomedical sciences.
 I wanted to immerse myself in all things user research and wanted to explore how I could do this in different industries.
 Although my formal training was in applying design thinking and engineering principles to the human body, you can apply these skills to all sorts of problems.

 I knew that Capco was the place for me when I learned about the growing digital practice and the work that they do.
 Product design and user research in finance was precisely the area I could apply my skill set.

 Since associates come into Capco as generalists, I was anxious about initially struggling because I did not have a strong undergraduate background in finance.
 It has been great to be able to join the digital practice and develop my passion and skillset for user research.
-Due to the flatness of the organizational governance hierarchy, I have found great mentors – Owen Priestley, Kevin Rowland, Arin LoPrete, and Ellie Millen (to name a few) ─ who have and continue to invest in my professional development growth.
+Due to the flatness of the organizational governance hierarchy, I have found great mentors who have invested in my professional development growth.